alxndr13/cronmon/README.md

 ```
 NAME:
-   cronmon - monitors a job and notifies according to your wishes 🔔
+   cronmon - runs a job and notifies according to your wishes 🔔

 USAGE:
    cronmon [global options] command [command options] [arguments...]